coderefinery/git-intro/content/basics.md

 Compiled and generated files are not committed to version control.
 There are many reasons for this:

-- Your code could be run on different platforms.
+- These files can make it more difficult to run on different platforms.
 - These files are automatically generated and thus do not contribute in any meaningful way.
-- The number of changes to track per source code change can increase quickly.
 - When tracking generated files you could see differences in the code although you haven't touched the code.

 For this we use `.gitignore` files.
 Example:
 ```shell
 # ignore compiled python 2 files
 *.pyc